-The Marketplace won’t affect your Medicare choices or benefits.
-No matter how you get Medicare, whether through
+The Marketplace doesn’t affect your Medicare choices or benefits.

-You don’t need to do anything with the Marketplace during Open Enrollment.
+Do I need to do anything with the Marketplace during Medicare's Open Enrollment?

 What if someone tries to sell me a Marketplace plan?

 It’s against the law for someone who knows that you have Medicare to sell you a Marketplace plan.
 Tell the person you have Medicare.